ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 ✅ Learned a new debugging technique (thanks Steven!)
 ❌ Hard to separate signal from noise

 ### 3. Manual Workaround

-We'd pinpointed the command that was failing locally ([`edeliver/libexec/erlang#upload_release_archive`](https://github.com/edeliver/edeliver/blob/master/libexec/erlang#L689)), so why not try running it from the build server?
+We'd pinpointed the command that was failing locally, so why not try running it directly from the build server?

-I ssh'd into our build server, switched to our deployer user, and ran the `$_remote_job` command above.
+I ssh'd into our build server, switched to our deployer user, and ran the [`$_remote_job` command](https://github.com/edeliver/edeliver/blob/master/libexec/erlang#L754-L755) above.
 What do you know, it worked!
 The release archive was copied from the build server to our production server, as expected.

-I dropped back onto my local machine, commented out the `upload_release_archive` function from the edeliver script (since the archive was already copied over), and ran the deploy command.
+I dropped back onto my local machine, commented out the [`upload_release_archive` function](https://github.com/edeliver/edeliver/blob/master/libexec/erlang#L689) from the edeliver script (since the archive was already copied over), and ran the deploy command.
 Success!

 So now things are getting interesting.
 When I run the command from my local as my `kate` user, it fails.
 When I run it from our build server as `deployer`, it succeeds.
 Conclusion: something's messed up with my user.